 Waiting for the last box to be good is a huge gamble.

-The qualification process is gambling.
-You’re making a bet in the hope you’ll qualify.
+The qualification process is like gambling.
+You make a bet in the hope that you’ll qualify.
 If you don’t, your bet is lost, and you must try again.

-You can “Buy” part of the qualification by buying rings to shortcut the process.
+You can “Buy” part of the qualification using the Extreme spins to shortcut the process.
 You still have to gamble at an increased stake, but you have a better chance of winning,

-It can become expensive if you’ve “bought” some rings and don’t qualify in the next few spins.
+It can become expensive if you’ve purchased the Extreme Spins and don’t qualify in the next few spins.
+It also makes getting a return from the briefcases more difficult.

 Quite frankly, that says it all for me.